 The third important Aston Martin six-cylinder sports car of the 1960s, the DB6, was built between 1965 and 1970.
 Despite a lot of styling cues from the DB4 and DB5, its mission was expanded to become a four-passenger car, which involved lengthening the wheelbase by four inches.
 The windshield was raked and the roof rose about an inch in the rear for more headroom, but the biggest change was in the car’s fastback styling.

 The Tickford-built body terminated in a handsome, curved Kamm tail which wasn’t only aesthetic, but actually increased high-speed stability.
 The new design was a good idea on a car that could do as much as 155 mph, assuming you opted for the DOHC four-liter, 325-horsepower Vantage engine.
+What made the DB6 Vantage model unique was the addition of three Weber carburetors, which increased the engine's power output and gave it an even more distinctive sound.

 There were 1,327 examples of the Mk I produced until July 1969.